Performance Guidelines

 When a member or local function returns an IEnumerable<T> or other collection class that does not expose a Count property, use the Any() extension method rather than Count() to determine whether the collection contains items.
 If you do use Count(), you risk that iterating over the entire collection might have a significant impact (such as when it really is an IQueryable<T> to a persistent store).

-Only use async for low-intensive long-running activities (AV1820)
+Only use async/await for I/O-bound or long-running activities

-The usage of async won’t automagically run something on a worker thread like Task.Run does.
-It just adds the necessary logic to allow releasing the current thread, and marshal the result back on that same thread if a long-running asynchronous operation has completed.
-In other words, use async only for I/O bound operations.
+The use of async/await won’t automagically run something on a worker thread as Task.Run does.
+It just suspends execution at the await point and resumes execution after the task has completed.
+In other words, use async/await only for I/O-bound operations.

-If you do need to execute a CPU bound operation, use Task.Run to offload the work to a thread from the Thread Pool.
-For long-running operations use Task.Factory.StartNew with TaskCreationOptions.LongRunning parameter to create a new thread.
+If you need to execute a CPU-bound operation, use Task.Run to offload the work to a thread from the Thread Pool.
 Remember that you have to marshal the result back to your main thread manually.

 await does not block the current thread but simply instructs the compiler to generate a state-machine.
 However, Task.Wait blocks the thread and may even cause deadlocks (see AV1835).

-Beware of async/await deadlocks in special environments (e.g. WPF) (AV1835)
+Beware of async/await deadlocks in UI frameworks (e.g. WPF, WinForms)

 Consider the following asynchronous method: